 Google has put together this helpful guide on pagination that goes further into detail.

 If you’re implementing pagination to your ecommerce site, remember to add <meta name=”robots” content=”noindex, follow”> tags to all of the pages in the paginated series, except page one.
 This will ensure that only the first page in your series is indexed.

 “Load More” Button

 The “load more” button allows the user to scroll through the product list without having to click to the next page.
 The load time is much faster and creates a better user experience.

 Here’s an example from Sketchers:

-While only 8% of the top 50 US e-commerce websites use the “Load more” approach, you can see how it’s appealing when attempting to grow you product list.
+While only 8% of the top 50 US ecommerce websites use the “Load more” approach, you can see how it’s appealing when attempting to grow your product list.